-White Ohio policeman kills black boy, 13, armed with BB gun
+White Ohio policeman kills black teen armed with BB gun

 "These are crushing circumstances for everyone," Columbus Councilman Mitchell Brown said.
 "Let the process work."

-(Additional reporting by Curtis Skinner in San Francisco, Brendan O'Brien in Milwaukee, Amy Tennery in New York and Dan Whitcomb in Los Angeles; Writing by Laila Kearney and Dan Whitcomb; Editing by Jeffrey Benkoe and Diane Craft)
+Additional reporting by Curtis Skinner in San Francisco, Brendan O'Brien in Milwaukee, Amy Tennery in New York and Dan Whitcomb in Los Angeles; Writing by Laila Kearney and Dan Whitcomb; Editing by Jeffrey Benkoe, Diane Craft and Paul Tait